 - Draw the total vertical stress profile, the pore water pressure profile and the effective vertical stress profile.
-(9p) - Draw the effective horizontal stress profile.
-(4p) - Construct the Mohr circle using the vertical and horizontal effectives stress at point A located at a depth of 7 m (see Fig. Q3.1).
+(9p) - Draw the effective horizontal stress profile at rest, neglecting the role of cohesion.
+(4p) - Construct the Mohr circle using the vertical and horizontal effectives stress at point A located at a depth of 4 m (see Fig. Q3.1).
 Judge on the stability of the soil at that point by showing whether the soil fails or not?
 (7p) - What will be the effective vertical and horizontal stresses at the soil surface if we decide to consider a hydrostatic distribution of the capillary pressure above the ground water table?
 (5p)